laurenqu/laurenqu.github.io/_portfolio/marriage.md

 2. How does marriage change people's consumption?
 On what category do each partner changes spending proportion?
 3. Reasons for divorce and empirical evidence?
 4. Reasons for demand for sons?
 Veryfing hypotheses of Dahl & Moretti (RES, 2008)?
+5. Might the biased sex ratios in favor of males in China be affecting the marriage market and creating brideprice pressures (Anderson, 2007)?
+6. Does economic development render women less productive and decrease the demand for wives?
+(Anderson, 2007)

 # Asset in Marriage